 Continue and expand opportunities to advance longleaf restoration on public lands.
 Since the Conservation Plan's release in 2009, public lands continue to contribute significantly to the restoration and management of longleaf pine.
 The majority of this has taken place on Department of Defense installations and National Forests, but National Wildlife Refuges and state and local lands have also made significant contributions.
-While these areas contain significant intact longleaf acreage, they also present some of the best opportunities to restore and permanently maintain longleaf forests due to their protected status.
-However, obstacles persist that prevent more rapid progress on public lands for both restoration and management, as funding cuts and subsequent staffing reductions threaten to reduce current capacity and resulting accomplishments.
-Longleaf pine restoration needs to be targeted and prioritized on all appropriate public lands and unique tools need to be employed to advance and accelerate this activity.
+For example, the USDA-FS "Million Acre Challenge" has been a landmark achievement for these efforts on public lands, with over 500,000 acres of National Forest lands now on the path to restoration of longleaf pine.
+While public lands contain significant intact longleaf acreage, they also present some of the best opportunities to restore and permanently maintain longleaf forests due to their protected status.
+Current administrative goals to reduce wildfire risks and mitigate the effects of climate change present opportunities to utilize increased funding appropriations for controlled burning and optimal forest management.
+Additionally, most of the states in the longleaf range have Shared Stewardship agreements in place to enhance and support continued cross-boundary forest stewardship.
+Agreements have been signed in North Carolina, Georgia, Florida, Alabama, Mississippi, and Texas as of the writing of this report.

-Actions Implementation Timeline 3.1 Support the "Million Acre Challenge" effort of committing 1 million acres of National Forest System lands on the path to longleaf restoration by 2025.
-In addition, promote expansion of stewardship contracting to accelerate longleaf pine restoration on National Forests.
-USDA-FS LITs NGOs 2019-2021 3.2 LITs should engage with National Forests in their SGA, as well as other Federal agencies, in land management planning and project implementation.
-Ensure LITs are engaging with their National Forest counterparts.
-USDA-FS LIT Coordinators 2019-2021 3.3 Promote inclusion of longleaf restoration in management planning for lands administered by state wildlife and forestry agencies, the USACE, state parks, heritage areas, and other public lands.
-LIT Coordinators DoD State Forestry and Wildlife Agencies State/County Water Management Districts State Parks NPS USACE 2019-2021 3.4 Advance land protection priorities through submission of projects to the LWCF, Forest Legacy, REPI, ACUB, CFLRP, Acres for America, and other funding programs.
-USDA-FS USFWS DoD State Forestry and Wildlife Agencies State Depts.
-Of Natural Resources NGOs 2019-2021
+ACTIONS IMPLEMENTATION 3.1 Support continuation of the "Million Acre Challenge" to put an additional 1 million acres of National Forest System lands "on the path" to longleaf dominance.
+Over 50% of the Challenge has been met with continued efforts to put the remaining 500,000 acres of NFS lands "on the path" to longleaf restoration by 2025.
+Promote expansion of stewardship contracting to accelerate longleaf pine restoration on National Forests.
+USDA-FS LITs NGOS 3.2 LITs engage with National Forests in their SGA, as well as other public agencies, in land management planning and project implementation.
+Review Shared Stewardship agreements that have been signed and use as a tool to enhance collaborative cross-boundary longleaf management.
+USDA-FS LIT Coordinators 3.3 Promote inclusion of longleaf restoration in management planning for lands administered by state wildlife and forestry agencies, the USACE, state parks, heritage areas, community-owned forests, and other public lands.
+Utilize data from LEO and other mapping projects to identify opportunities for longleaf restoration on these lands and actively promote it to managers.
+LIT Coordinators DoD State Forestry and Wildlife Agencies State/County Water Management Districts State Parks NPS USACE Longleaf for All 3.4 Advance land protection priorities through submission of projects to the LWCF, Forest Legacy, REPI, ACUB, CFLRP, Acres for America, the Sentinel Landscapes Partnership, and other funding programs.
+USDA-FS USFWS DoD State Forestry and Wildlife Agencies